qaderi-coding/smart-generator/README.md

 }
 ```
-- Second, it Will create env file with the following code according to the network that you typed earlier
+- Second, it will create env file with the following code according to the network that you entered earlier
 ```
 // Go to https://www.alchemyapi.io, sign up, create
 // a new App in its dashboard and select the network as Rinkeby, and replace "add-the-alchemy-key-url-here" with its key url